AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 This section discusses how to improve search result relevance by implementing effective search rules and using product metadata to ensure accurate and detailed attributes are searchable.

+### Images

+Make sure that configurable products' child products have images with the correct roles.
+Having parent or child products might result in the search result not having images.

+**Note**

+Images in search results might be different depending on the search term.
+If the search term determines that a child product is more relevant, images from the child product will be used instead of images from the parent product.

 ### Search rules

 To optimize your conversion rate and revenue, you must implement effective search rules.
 Adjust product rankings based on sales data, stock levels, and promotions with [Search Merchandising](rules.md).